 Get to Know Your Team

 You hire for expertise, but projects are not all about just delivering tasks on time.
 You spend time with people you work with sometimes more than you see your own family!
 It’s important to develop a team culture where everyone feels engaged, involved, heard and respected.
 To do that, you need to get to know the team.

-You’ll also want to create team engagement opportunities, like the classic kickoff party.
+You’ll also want to use team-building activities, like the classic kickoff party.
 Or even a pre-kickoff meet and greet.
-It may seem a bit premature to party at the start of a project, but every milestone on the path to a successful project completion needs to be acknowledged.
+It may seem a bit premature to party at the start of a project, but every milestone on the path to successful project completion needs to be acknowledged.

 Get the Right Tools